 - only use canning jars (do not repurpose old food jars)

-- avoid jars with shoulders (that taper in at the top)
+- if possible, avoid jars with shoulders (that taper in at the top)

 - fill no more than ¾ full and leave lids ajar until fully frozen

-- ensure that stock is completely cooled before placing in the freezer
+- ensure that contents are completely cooled before placing in the freezer

 - 4 celery stalks coarsely chopped